 When you’re setting your money aside for the future, it’s important to be strategic about where you save your money.

 On the other hand, if they place all their money in long-term investments, they risk losing value.
 And their money won’t be readily available if they need it.
 But there is a good possibility that they will earn money on the money they have invested, meaning they will have even more money available to spend after the 10 years.

 WHAT’S THE BEST APPROACH TO SAVING AND INVESTING?

 Throughout your life, you’ll need a mix of both saving and investing strategies to provide for both short- and long-term needs.

 It’s a good idea to open a savings account and start making monthly contributions to it.
 A great place to start investing is by contributing to a retirement plan like a 401(k).

 There are many different ways to save and invest.
-Learn more in our free guide, Building the Foundation for a Solid Financial Plan.
-A financial advisor can help you find the balance that works best for you and build a comprehensive plan to help you achieve your financial goals today and for years to come.
+A financial professional can help you find the balance that works best for you and build a comprehensive plan to help you achieve your financial goals today and for years to come.

 Take the next step